AgustinESI/isi-spotyrom-frontend/README.md

 - Sprint 4 (April 16)

 ## Startup service
+Build `npm install --force` for installing the app.
 Run `npm start` for starting the app.
 It will open automatically the path `http://localhost:4200/` in your default browser.